• Events

 BOARD COMMITTEES

-• DEI Committee seeks to establish a culture of anti-racism, diversity, equity, and inclusion to build a movement where hikers in Oregon feel safe and welcome in outdoor spaces.
+• DEIB Committee seeks to establish a culture of anti-racism, diversity, equity, and inclusion to build a movement where hikers in Oregon feel safe and welcome in outdoor spaces.

-• Communications Committee seeks to connect & engage the trails community and potential trail users with TKO’s work and the understanding that everyone can be a “trailkeeper.”
+• Communications Committee seeks to connect and engage the trails community and potential trail users with TKO’s work and the understanding that everyone can be a “trailkeeper.”

 • Development Committee seeks to build a movement where hikers in Oregon recognize the value of TKO by contributing financially to support the organization.